bartzlot/cryptographic_project/README.md

 a,b,c,d,e,f,g
 ```

-The dictionary must have an even number of elements, and each plaintext word should be unique.
+The dictionary must have an even number of elements, and each plaintext letter should be unique.

 ## Error Handling